apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former Apple CEO compares this 'extraordinary' new product to the invention of the iPhone**
+**Atmospheric river lashes California with heavy rain and wind: Live updates**

-You can read more about it [here](https://www.foxbusiness.com/media/former-apple-ceo-compares-extraordinary-new-product-invention-iphone).
+You can read more about it [here](https://www.cnn.com/us/live-news/california-atmospheric-river-flooding-rain-02-05-24/index.html).

 ## Requirements
 - Python 3.8